onc-healthit/API-102/docs/g8-criterion.md

 ### Functional Requirements (Data Categories)

+???+ quote "**Regulation text at § 170.315(g)(8)(i)(A)**"
+	(i) Functional requirements.
+(A) Respond to requests for patient data (based on an ID or other token) for each of the individual data categories specified in the Common Clinical Data Set and return the full set of data for that data category (according to the specified standards, where applicable) in a computable format.

 ??? quote "*Clarifications included in the (g)(8) CCG that apply to paragraph § 170.315(g)(8)(i)(A)*"
 	- Please refer to the 2015 Edition Common Clinical Data Set for the data standards that are required.
 	- There is no standard required for the format of the data category request, as long as the data returned are in a computable format (machine-readable format). [see also <a href="http://www.federalregister.gov/a/2015-25597/p-1105" target="_blank">80 FR 62678</a>]